-Deadline Documentation Required Mid-May 2020 Scoring Notices Issued for Majority of Applications Considered "Competitive."
+Deadline Documentation Required 04/01/2020 Market Analysis Delivery Date pursuant to §11.205 of this chapter.
+05/01/2020 Deadline for Third Party Request for Administrative Deficiency.
+Mid-May 2020 Scoring Notices Issued for Majority of Applications Considered "Competitive."
 06/19/2020 Public comment to be included in the Board materials relating to presentation for awards are due in accordance with 10 TAC §1.10.
-June 2020 On or before June 30, publication of the list of Eligible Applications for Consideration for Award in July.
-July 2020 Final Awards.
+June On or before June 30, publication of the list of Eligible Applications for Consideration for Award in July.
+July Final Awards.
 Mid-August Commitments are Issued.
 11/02/2020 Carryover Documentation Delivery Date.
 11/30/2020 Deadline for closing under §11.9(c)(8) (if applicable) (not subject to an extension under 10 TAC §11.2(a) pursuant to the requirements of 10 TAC §11.9(c)(8)).
 07/01/2021 10% Test Documentation Delivery Date.
 12/31/2022 Placement in Service.
 Five business days after the date on the Deficiency Notice (without incurring point loss) Administrative Deficiency Response Deadline (unless an extension has been granted).

-- (b) Tax-Exempt Bond and Direct Loan Development Dates and Deadlines.
+(b) Tax-Exempt Bond and Direct Loan Development Dates and Deadlines.
 This section reflects key dates for all multifamily development programs except for the Competitive Housing Tax Credit Program.
 Applicants are strongly encouraged to submit the required items well in advance of established deadlines.
-Non-statutory deadlines specifically listed in this section may be extended by the Department for a period of not more than five business days provided; however, that the Applicant requests an extension prior to the date of the original deadline.
-Other deadlines may be found in 10 TAC Chapters 12 and 13 or a NOFA. - (1) Full Application Delivery Date.
-The deadline by which the Application must be received by the Department.
-For Direct Loan Applications, such deadline will generally be defined in the applicable NOFA and for Tax-Exempt Bond Developments, such deadlines are more fully explained in §11.201 of this chapter (relating to Procedural Requirements for Application Submission).
+Non-statutory deadlines specifically listed in this section may be extended by the Department for a period of not more than five (5) business days provided; however, that the Applicant requests an extension prior to the date of the original deadline and has established to the reasonable satisfaction of the Department that there is good cause for the extension.
+Except as provided for under 10 TAC §1.1 relating to Reasonable Accommodation Requests to the Department, extensions relating to Deficiency deadlines may only be extended if documentation needed to resolve the item is needed from a Third Party or the documentation involves signatures needed on certifications in the Application.